 QM Past and Present

-The landscape of QM is constantly changing, bringing new opportunities for students’ learning and enrichment in the shape of enhanced sports facilities, more spaces for arts & music or this year’s Annual Fund project to develop a new Quiet Garden within the School grounds.
+The landscape of QM is constantly changing, bringing new opportunities for students’ learning and enrichment in the shape of enhanced sports facilities, more spaces for arts & music or last year’s Annual Fund project to develop a new Quiet Garden within the School grounds.

 With so many new developments taking place each year, it may come as a surprise to our visiting OMs to see how much of QM has in fact remained the same.
 Standing proudly in the courtyard of Scarborough House is the beloved Boar from our days at Castle Howard, whilst the end of term rush is accompanied by the familiar sight of open trunks lined up in Cloaks Corridor – and if you’re brave enough, the outdoor pool is still open during those slightly warmer summer months...